GHOST HUNTING EQUIPMENT 101

 Suggested Single Axis Meters:

-Cellsensor - As far as single axis meters go, I prefer this one.
+Rook EMF Meter - As far as single axis meters go, I prefer this one.
 It has an audio and visual alarm to alert you when higher readings are detected.
-It also includes an attachable probe independant of the meter.
-Not to mention, this unit is quite affordable. ghostark reviews
+Additionally, this meter is built to be less susceptible to interference.

-Digital EMF Meter - This meter has a digital display for better accuracy in documenting specific readouts.TriField Meters
+Digital EMF Meter - This meter has a digital display in documenting specific readouts.TriField Meters

 TriField meters on the other hand, measure fluctuations in electromagnetic fields but in 3 axis - X, Y and Z. These devices measure in all directions.